Tucson Third-Party Rights Attorneys

 Legal decision-making authority and parenting time can be more difficult to acquire than visitation.
 To qualify for these custodial privileges, grandparents or other parties with a parental relationship with the child must demonstrate that it would be detrimental to the child’s wellbeing if either parent or both received such custodial rights.
 Courts also consider other factors, such as parental opinions and parental absence.

-Let McNorton Fox PLLC work with you toward a resolution that’s best for the child.
-Call (520) 415-2970 or message us to arrange a consultation with our Tucson third-party rights lawyers.
+Let the experienced third-party rights lawyers at McNorton Fox PLLC work with you toward a resolution that’s best for the child.
+Call (520) 415-2970 or message us to arrange a consultation with our Tucson attorneys.

 We work hard to honor families of all kinds, and care deeply about your case.